Baozhang-Ren/deep_learning_gpu/README.md

 # deep_learning_mask_rcnn

-This is a docker image build from nvidia/cuda and originally built for live image classification and segmentaion using Mask-RCNN.
+This is a docker image build from nvidia/cuda and originally built for live image classification and segmentation using Mask-RCNN.
 The Mask RCNN is not included but can be easily built in using this image as the base image.

 # Base Image